janderson4671/byu-cs460-f2022-1/hw-create-vm/README.md

    # usermod -a -G sudo username
    ```

-   (replace `username` with your username).
-Now log out of LXDE and log back
+   (Replace `username` with your username.)

+   Now log out of LXDE and log back in.
+As a member of the `sudo` group, you
-   in.
-As a member of the `sudo` group, you will be able to run commands that
+   will be able to run commands that require administrator privileges on a
-   require administrator privileges on a command-by-command basis using `sudo`,
+   command-by-command basis using `sudo`, rather than working as the `root`
-   rather than working as the `root` user, which is discouraged.
+   user, which is discouraged.

 7. On the host machine, select "Devices" from the VirtualBox menu, then select
    "Insert Guest Additions CD Image..."

 8. Within the guest OS, open a terminal, and run the following from the command
    line to mount the CD volume:

    ```
    $ mount /media/cdrom
    ```

    Then run the following commands to build and install the VirtualBox Guest
    Additions for your VM:

    ```
    $ sudo apt install linux-headers-amd64 build-essential
    $ sudo sh /media/cdrom/VBoxLinuxAdditions.run